rjz/backbone.filter/README.md

 ### Writing filter classes

-Filters are derived from `Backbone.Filter` and include a `run` method for accepting `Backbone.Collection` arguments.
-Beyond that, though, development is their show.
+Filters are derived from `Backbone.Filter`.
+They'll need to include a `run` method that accepts a single `Backbone.Collection` arguments, but the details of their implementation are left intentionally vague:

     var MyFilterClass = Backbone.Filter.extend({
       run: function (collection) {